 The telescopes' aim is to study the broad-scale origin of the universe.
 The balloon in Antarctica is measuring the cosmic microwave background, looking at the polarization of the earliest light in the universe.
+In New Zealand, the Above: Spider-II's payload arrives after launch near the Hercules Dome in Antarctica, where it is disassembled and flown out.

-In New Zealand, the telescope is mapping out dark matter.
-Even though dark matter can't be imaged directly, Redmond explains, it distorts the light from galaxies behind it-giving clues to the location and amount of dark matter.
+telescope is mapping out dark matter.
+Even though dark matter can't be imaged directly, Redmond explains, it distorts the light from galaxies behind it - giving clues to the location and amount of dark matter.